 Our coffee to water ratio calculator asks you to select your brewing style first.
 And you might have noticed that you get a different amount of beans based on your answer, even if all other variables are the same.

 And that’s because… Well, I’ll let one of the coffee industry’s most recognizable faces explain this one:

-However, there’s a wide variety of brewing methods.
+However, there’s a wide variety of coffee makers and brewing methods.
 And some of them use completely different coffee to water ratios.

 Moka Pots are a fuss-free way to make a cup (or three) of robust coffee.
-If you’re planning on using one, all you need to do is add water and coffee to capacity based on your brewer’s size.
+If you’re planning on brewing coffee with it, all you need to do is add water and coffee to capacity based on your brewer’s size.

 A Moka Pot brew can have a coffee to water ratio from 1:10 to 1:8.
 The only things you can really change are the dose (amount of ground coffee) and the grind size.
 For more details, you can check out our Moka Pot brewing guide.

 That’s why most people like to dilute Moka Pot coffee with water or milk.

 But the best part of using a Moka Pot is that you don’t need to be exact with your coffee and water measurements.
 As long as you have the size of your grind nailed down, you’re good to go.

 The Aeropress is a portable and extremely versatile coffee maker.
 And because of that, you can find hundreds of recipes (aka, brew ratio) for it.
 Confoundingly, though, Aeropress’s official instructions recommend using… (2)